oscar-monsalve/electric-machines/README.md

 # Electric machines exercises

-Electric machine exercises.
 Some are from the book "Máquina Eléctricas Ed.
-5, Chapman".
+5, Chapman J., Stephen".

 The topics are: